bekiralti/reverseproxy/README.md

-# What is this Reverseproxy about?
+# What is this about?

 This Reverseproxy spawns for any connecting client its own Docker-Container.
 The following video is supposed to show the basic way this Reverseproxy works.